 Ultimately, a business account, whether it’s a checking, savings, or investment account, asserts a certain level of professionalism and legitimacy that is important for a business to present.
 Branded checks, a business checking and credit card, and clearly separated financial records can help establish a business as functioning, profitable, and legitimate, and can attract more clients.

 Are you a business interested in growing your profits and effectively managing your finances?
-Wealthsimple makes it easy to set up a corporate account and set your money to work with our state-of-the-art technology.
+Wealthsimple makes it easy to set up a business account and set your money to work with our state-of-the-art technology.
 Take our risk-free survey and we’ll provide you with a personalized portfolio in just 5 minutes.